I walked the Overland Track, which is a long distance trail in Tasmania. This is a summary.

 Day 1 - Ronny Creek, Marion’s Lookout, Cradle Mountain summit to Waterfall Valley Hut

 My journey did not start out too well.
 It was raining quite heavily during the night.
 The tent took a long time to dry in the morning.
-I was already late when I left the camp site.
-However, the weather was really beautiful this morning.
-And the queue of mainly day trippers and only a small fraction of Overland Track walkers really long at the Cradle Mountain visitor centre.
-The park management runs shuttle busses from the visitors centre to the true starting points of a couple of shorter trails and to the start of the Overland Track.
+I was already late when I left the campsite.
+However, the weather was gorgeous this morning.
+And the queue of mainly day trippers and only a small fraction of Overland Track walkers was long at the Cradle Mountain visitor’s centre.
+The park management runs shuttle buses from the visitor’s centre to the actual starting points of a couple of shorter trails and the start of the Overland Track.

-After about 45 minutes in the queue and another 20 minutes on the shuttle bus I arrived at Ronny Creek.
+After about 45 minutes in the queue and another 20 min on the shuttle bus, I arrived at Ronny Creek.
 That is where the Overland Track starts.
 I entered my data and the start and expected end date into the Overland Track log book.
-This is how the park rangers keep track of all the long distance walkers, in case something goes wrong on the way.
-At this time I had not decided yet if I should walk for six days only or do the extension and stay a bit longer.
-In any case I had packed food for eight days plus a bit extra for security reasons.
+This is how the park rangers keep track of all the long-distance walkers, in case something goes wrong on the way.
+At this time, I had not decided yet if I should walk for six days only or do the extension and stay a bit longer.
+In any case, I had packed food for eight days plus a bit extra for security reasons.

-The Track started on boardwalk that lead me through buttongrass into some kind of light forest.
+The Track started on a boardwalk that led me through buttongrass into a light forest.
 The first major sight was at Crater Lake.
 There was a small boat hut from which you could have a good overview of the small lake.
-The trail lead further up to a plateau from which I could see both Dove Lake on one side and Crater Lake on the opposite side.
-The area was full of day trippers who came up from Dove Lake car park below.
+The trail led further up to a plateau from which I could see both Dove Lake on one side and Crater Lake on the opposite side.
+The area was full of day-trippers who came up from Dove Lake car park below.
 A rather steep section leads up to Marion’s Lookout.
-The steepest parts are secured with metal installments and chains.
-This part was a bit annoying with the heavy pack on my back.
-You could have a magnificient overview over Dove Lake from about halfway up and of course from the Lookout itself.
-Most day trippers did not go further than this.
+The steepest parts are secured with metal instalments and chains.
+This section was a bit annoying with the heavy pack on my back.
+You could have a great overview over Dove Lake from about halfway up and of course from the Lookout itself.
+Most day-trippers did not go further than this.

-The Track lead up and onto a plateau.
+The Track led up and onto a plateau.
 The view for the next days would be dominated by Cradle Mountain (on the left) and the characteristic shape of Barn Bluff (on the right).